What is a Homeowners Insurance Declaration Page?

 First let’s clear up some declarations page terminology:

 • Maximum amount: The numbers listed in this column represent the limit to your coverage.
-If you have $70,000 but damage to your “Other Structures” will cost you $100,000 to repair.
-If your insurance company approves your claim, you’ll only get the $70,000 (minus your deductible, of course).
+Let’s say you have a $70,000 limit for Other Structures, but damage to your “Other Structures” will cost you $100,000 to repair.
+If your insurance company approves your claim, you’ll only get the $70,000

 • Included: When a cost is “included” in a policy it means that this coverage comes standard with the typical underwriting of a policy.